-Fig. 4 presents partial dependencies of the four most important predictors of our incumbent model, confirming the findings from the full model.
-Recalling being contacted by a candidate and a higher incumbent vote share are associated with a higher likelihood of being aware of the incumbent.
-More competitors within a district are associated with a lower likelihood of recalling an incumbent's name within that district.
-Finally, incumbents in districts in which one candidate is far more successful than all the other candidates seem to be easier recalled than incumbents in more competitive districts.
+Figure 4 presents partial dependencies of the four most important predictors of our incumbent model, confirming the findings from the full model.
+Voting for an incumbent is associated with a higher likelihood of being aware of the incumbent, more competitors within a district are associated with a lower likelihood of recalling an incumbent's name within that district, and a higher incumbent vote share is associated with higher probabilities of recalling the incumbent's name.
+Also, incumbents in districts in which one candidate is far more successful than all the other candidates seem to be easier recalled than incumbents in more competitive districts.
 Still, this association only takes effect above an exceptional winning margin of about 30 percentage points.